openstack-archive/tripleo-incubator/notes.md

             git clone git://github.com/tripleo/demo.git

- - if you have varied from the defaults described here, edit the demo environment as needed (see localrc and scripts/defaults).
+ - if you have varied from the defaults described here, edit the demo environment as needed (see localrc, scripts/defaults, and scripts/img-defaults).

  - now make all the magic happen (this will use sudo, so don't just wander off and ignore it :))